openplans/openblock-old/docs/packages/ebpub.rst

 Set ``SchemaField.is_charted=True`` on a lookup SchemaField, and the detail page for the Schema (schema_detail) will include a chart of the top 10 lookup values in the last 30 days' worth of data.
+Similar charts are on the place detail overview page.
 (This assumes aggregates are populated; see the Aggregates section below.)

 Aggregates